jventura1738/COSC420/Project_Euler/README.md

 Node: 9 Numbers: 900000000 - 1000000000

 **Solving the Problem**
 After lecture on Tuesday() we rushed into the lab to see if we could figure this one out.
 Justin had recalled a program he wrote to test if a number was palindromic, so we used that for our solution.
 We wrote an algorithm and tested our base cases, but we got too cocky and after testing for our end result, we forgot about the rule of trailing zeros.
 That test took a total of three hours to run, and after parallelizing it and optimizing we found a solution in ~15 seconds.
 Test cases and numerical results follow.
+The algorithm in parallel is O($\frac{n}{p}$).

 **1 Node or Serial**